dtcenter/METplus/docs/installation.rst

 .. image:: _static/metplus_repo.png

--  Click on the ?releases? link, highlighted by a red circle in the diagram below:
+-  Click on the 'releases' link, highlighted by a red circle in the diagram below:

 .. image:: _static/metplus_repo_release.png